dougy147/mcbash/README.md

 `mcbash` (for **m**ac **c**hecker **bash** version) scans for valid MAC addresses on Stalker Portal servers.

-It's a fast, modular and easy to use script.
+It's a fast, modular and user-friendly script.
 Just feed it with a server URL or IP, and let it check by itself.

 <p align="center">
 <img src="mcbash.gif" width="80%" />
 </p>

-When a valid MAC is found, it is stored in a file here -> `$HOME/.config/mcbash`

 ## Installation